Our lawyers are handling Prilosec lawsuits in all 50 states.

 There were not proper warnings at first, the plaintiff’s allege.
 Marketers gave Prilosec and similar drugs the hard sell, touting their safety and effectiveness.
 But now that Prilosec has been around for more than a quarter-century, there has been time for researchers to start seeing some troubling patterns.
 In 2014, the Food and Drug Administration finally ordered new warnings on Prilosec and related drugs.
 The question is: Did the manufacturers already know their products could cause serious side effects – but do nothing about it?
 Are the warnings sufficient now?

-Prilosec Settlement Value
+Prilosec Settlement Amounts

 What should I do?